aws-samples/aws-hpc-recipes/recipes/pcluster/slurm_accounting/README.md

 Now, the Amazon RDS database will not be deleted when and if you delete your ParallelCluster stack.

+## Key Details

+This is an interesting CloudFormation template, since it highlights a pretty complex resource orchestration.
+Here are key details you can dive deep on:

+* The `AdminPasswordSecretString` parameter is an excellent example of using a regular expression to validate user input.
+* Make sure to add the security group for the database cluster to the head node (see `Resources.PclusterCluster.Properties.ClusterConfiguration.HeadNode.Networking.AdditionalSecurityGroups`)
+* The database cluster in this recipe launches in private subnets shared with the compute nodes.
+This is  not mandatory as long as its IP is reachable from the head node.

 ## Cost Estimate

 Costs for a cluster created using this recipe will vary depending on the cluster architecture, since different instances types will be selected depending which one you choose.
 It will also vary based on how many jobs you submit to the cluster, since ParallelCluster can launch instances to run them.
 There will also be a charge for the Amazon RDS cluster.
 Based on on-demand pricing for the relevant instances, it should cost between $30 to $50.00 to run the cluster for a week, submitting a handful of jobs.

-## Key Details
+## Cleaning Up

-* The `AdminPasswordSecretString` parameter is an excellent example of using a regular expression to validate user input.
-* Make sure to add the security group for the database cluster to the head node (see `Resources.PclusterCluster.Properties.ClusterConfiguration.HeadNode.Networking.AdditionalSecurityGroups`)
-* The database cluster in this recipe launches in private subnets shared with the compute nodes.
-This is  not mandatory as long as its IP is reachable from the head node.
+When you are done using your cluster, you can delete it and all its associated resources by navigating to the AWS CloudFormation console and deleting the relevant stack.